 Antique Moorcroft using the flambé firing technique was both time consuming and dangerous.
 Reduction firing produced carbon monoxide as a by product and lead was used in the manufacturing process.
 This is why Moorcroft decided to abandon flambé glazes more than three decades ago.

 By little short of a miracle, the technique of flambé painting was discovered.
 It was not dangerous.
 No lead is used and carbon monoxide is not a nasty by-product.
 That said, only two Moorcroft artists have discovered how to paint in the flambé way and that flambé work is the finest carried out at Moorcroft today.

-Wendy Mason and Julie Dolan have worked so very hard for more than six months to create a glorious selection of flambé pieces, and in most cases, only one of each design will be available.
+Renouned painters Wendy Mason and Julie Dolan have worked have created a glorious selection of flambé pieces, and in most cases, only one of each design will be available.